Flafla2/flafla2.github.io/_posts/2014-08-09-perlinnoise.md

 ---
 title: Understanding Perlin Noise
-visible: false
 ---

 The objective of this article is to present an easy-to-understand analysis of Ken Perlin\'s [Improved Perlin Noise](http://mrl.nyu.edu/~perlin/noise/).
 The code in this article is written in C# and is free to use.
 If you would prefer to just look at the final result, [you can view the final source here](https://gist.github.com/Flafla2/f0260a861be0ebdeef76).

 Perlin Noise is an extremely powerful algorithm that is used often in procedural content generation.
 It is especially useful for games and other visual media such as movies.
-The man who created it, Ken Perlin, [won an academy award for the original implementation](http://mrl.nyu.edu/~perlin/doc/oscar.html).
-In this article I will be exploring his [Improved Perlin Noise](http://mrl.nyu.edu/~perlin/noise/), released in 2002.
+The man who created it, Ken Perlin, [won an academy award for the original implementationn](http://mrl.nyu.edu/~perlin/doc/oscar.html).
+In this article I will be exploring his [Improved Perlin Noise](http://mrl.nyu.edu/~perlin/noise/), published in 2002.

 In game development, Perlin Noise can be used for any sort of wave-like, undulating material or texture.
 For example, it could be used for procedural terrain (*Minecraft*, for example uses Perlin Noise for its terrain generation), fire effects, water, and clouds.
 These effects mostly represent Perlin noise in the 2<sup>nd</sup> and 3<sup>rd</sup> dimensions, but it can be extended into the 4<sup>th</sup> dimension rather trivially.
 Additionally Perlin Noise can be used in only 1 dimension for purposes such as side-scrolling terrain(such as in *Terraria* or *Starbound*) or to create the illusion of handwritten lines.

-Also, if you extend Perlin Noise into an additional dimension and consider the extra dimension as time, you can animate Perlin Noise.
-For example, 2D perlin noise can be interpreted as Terrain, but 3D perlin noise can similarly be interpreted as undulating waves in an ocean scene.
+Also, if you extend Perlin Noise into an additional dimension and consider the extra dimension as time, you can animate it.
+For example, 2D Perlin Noise can be interpreted as Terrain, but 3D noise can similarly be interpreted as undulating waves in an ocean scene.
 Below are some pictures of Noise in different dimensions and some of their uses at runtime:

 <table style="text-align: center">
 	<tr>